Visiting the Eiffel Tower in Paris: Complete Guide for Travelers

 The Eiffel Tower offers a wide variety of options for a memorable dinner.
 From the elegant restaurants on the upper floors to the charming food stalls on the esplanade, there are alternatives for all tastes and budgets.

-If you are looking to dine at the Eiffel Tower you have two options, the Jules Verne restaurant or Madame Brasserie.
+If you want to dine at the Eiffel Tower, you have two options, the Jules Verne restaurant or Madame Brasserie.

 Le Jules Verne is a Michelin-starred restaurant located on the second floor of the tower.
 Here you can live a unique luxury experience.
-Undoubtedly, an exceptional place.
+Undoubtedly, it is an exceptional place.

 The prices at Restaurant Jules Verne are higher than Madame Brasserie, the midday menu is 160€, and the 5-course tasting menu dinner is 255€, excluding drinks.